 The say-on-pay vote gives you as a stockholder the opportunity to express your views regarding the compensation of our named executive officers by voting to approve or not approve such compensation as described in this proxy statement.
 This vote is advisory and will not be binding upon our Board of Directors or our compensation committee.
-However, our Board of Directors and our compensation committee value the opinion of our stockholders and will take into account the outcome of the vote when considering future executive compensation arrangements.
-For instance, our Board of Directors took into consideration the results of the vote on this proposal at the 2020 Annual Meeting of Stockholders, and engaged our stockholders following the outcome of the vote.
-Since then, our Board of Directors has taken these results into consideration in determining compensation this past year, appointing a new chair to the Compensation Committee, and aligning SARs and PSUs with the interests of the stockholders.
+However, our Board of Directors and our compensation committee value the opinion of our stockholders and took into account the outcome of the vote when considering executive compensation arrangements during the year.
+For instance, our Board of Directors took into consideration the results of the vote on this proposal at the 2021 Annual Meeting of Stockholders which reflected a more than 20% increase in overall support for our say-on-pay proposal as compared to the prior year, and engaged our stockholders following the outcome of the annual vote.
+In addition, our stockholders approved the Onconova Therapeutics, Inc. 2021 Incentive Compensation Plan at the 2021 Annual Meeting of Stockholders, which allowed the Company to grant equity-based awards to our key employees and nonemployee directors in 2021.
+We will continue to take into account the outcome of the advisory vote and engage with our stockholders when considering future executive compensation arrangements.
 The vote on this resolution is not intended to address any specific element of compensation, but rather relates to the overall compensation of our named executive officers, as described in this proxy statement in accordance with the compensation disclosure rules of the SEC.

 Our Board of Directors has determined that, based on the vote results of the "say-on-frequency" proposal at the 2020 Annual Meeting of Stockholders, we will hold an advisory vote on executive compensation every year, until our Board of Directors otherwise determines a different frequency for such votes.
-The next say-on-pay vote will occur at our 2022 Annual Meeting of Stockholders.
+The next say-on-pay vote will occur at our 2023 Annual Meeting of Stockholders.